Malla dynasty (Nepal): End

 The Malla dynasty ruled the Kathmandu Valley until Prithvi Narayan Shah of the Gorkha Kingdom invaded it in 1768-69 CE with the Battle of Kirtipur.
 The last Malla kings were Jaya Prakash Malla of Kantipur (i.e. Kathmandu), Tej Narsingh Malla of Lalitpur and Ranajit Malla of Bhaktapur.
 Prithvi Narayan Shah and his Gokhali troops surrounded the Kathmandu Valley.
 Jaya Prakash Malla was all alone.
 So, to render help, he called the East India Company, which was commanded by the British.
 There was a massive battle and in the end, the Gorkhali did win.
 With this, Jay Prakash Malla went to Patan.
 Then Tej Narasingh Malla and Jaya Prakash Malla fled to Bhaktapur.
 Similarly, the Gorkhali troops captured Patan and when it came to Bhaktapur, a fight ensued.
 This resulted in the victory of Prithvi Narayan Shah over Kathmandu Valley and marked the end of the Malla period.
+The later period of the Malla dynasty in Lalitpur involved administration by the Six Pradhans.

-Jaya Prakash Malla was killed by Prithvi Narayan Shah during the celebration of Indra Jatra.
+Jaya Prakash Malla was dethroned by Prithvi Narayan Shah during the celebration of Indra Jatra.
 It was a time when all of the people were celebrating, and many of them were unconscious as they were drunk, which gave Prithvi Narayan Shah the advantage to assassinate his fellow rival.